ghazaal71/loganmeetsworld/about.md

 I have first worked as an Operations Engineer at [Kickstarter](www.kickstarter.com).
 In my time at Kickstarter, I concentrated on metrics & monitoring, site reliability, incident response, and some cool [serverless architecture](https://kickstarter.engineering/leveraging-functional-programming-aws-lambda-to-drive-chatops-4b269558d3fb).

-Currently, I am Site Reliability Engineer at [BuzzFeed](https://www.buzzfeed.com).
+Currently, I am Site Reliability Engineer at [BuzzFeed](https://www.buzzfeed.com), where I work on security related infrastructure projects, the [rig platform](https://tech.buzzfeed.com/deploy-with-haste-the-story-of-rig-ca9a58b5719a?gi=a7b7468a629d), and manage a Tech-News Working Group.

 I'm using this blog to talk about the things I'm learning both at work and outside work.
 This blog is very simple.
 It's really just a place for me to keep some public thoughts, nothing more.
 Thanks for following along!